To File or Not to File an Income Tax Return

-For some decades it seemed clear that not filing a tax return significantly decreased the likelihood that the resisted taxes would be collected.
-Many nonfilers never heard from the IRS, or those who received notices often found there was no effective follow-up, no assessment, and no attempts to collect.
-This picture began to change in the late 1980s when the IRS developed a capability to file skeleton returns automatically, using information provided by employers and other income payers on annual W-2 and 1099 reports.
-The IRS‘s ability to assess taxes and penalties against those who do not file has improved and become more efficient in the last couple decades.
+For some decades it seemed that not filing a tax return significantly decreased the likelihood that the resisted taxes would be collected.
+Many nonfilers never heard from the IRS; those who received notices often found there was no effective follow-up, assessment, or attempts to collect.
+This picture began to change in the late 1980s when the IRS developed the capability to file skeleton returns automatically, using information provided by employers and other income payers on annual W-2 and 1099 reports.
+The IRS’s ability to assess taxes and penalties against those who do not file has improved and become more efficient in the last couple decades.
 Still, there are many longtime nonfilers who have had no interaction with the IRS; as far as IRS collection goes, it is always safe to say that some get noticed and some do not.

 Nonfilers are encouraged to fill out a tax form (current and past years are available at irs.gov) each year and set it aside.
 If the IRS gets in touch or circumstances change, it can be helpful to have income information for each year readily available rather than having to reconstruct it or accept the IRS‘s calculations, which tend to overestimate income.